 Also factored in is: how much the receiving spouse contributed to the earning power of the paying spouse; how much the receiving spouse reduced his or her income and opportunities to benefit the paying spouse; if the spouses are able to contribute to a child’s education; financial resources including property; how long it will take for the receiving spouse to become sufficiently educated or trained to find employment for self-support; if there are excessive expenditures, destruction of property and the like; how much health insurance costs to cover the spouse receiving support; and damages from behavior that led to a criminal conviction of either party with a spouse or child victim.

 Spousal maintenance can be a complicated issue.
 With the listed factors and issues that are part of the process, it is important for the paying spouse and the receiving spouse to have legal assistance to navigate these matters.
-An experienced law firm should be consulted with immediately for help with a case.
+An experienced Chandler spousal support attorney should be consulted with immediately for help with a case.